p1va/3-2-1-vector-search/README.md

 </div>

----
+## Intro

-3-2-1 by James Clear is by far my favorite newsletter.
+**3-2-1 by James Clear** is by far my favorite newsletter.
 It is sent out every Thursday and it features:
 - **3 ideas** from James
 - **2 quotes** from others
 - **1 question** for the reader